 - More accessories are included

 - Lower price.

-Joolz has 2-year warranty from the original date of purchase and you have to be the original owner.
-Here is more information on the warranty.
+Joolz has a 2-year warranty from the original date of purchase and you have to be the original owner.

 Where to buy it